How do I join?

 Just pop into the library and you’ll be a member in a few minutes.
-It’s free and you don’t need any ID or to fill in a form.
-Children of any age can join and do not need parental permission or a parent present.
+It’s free and there’s no form-filling or ID needed.
+Children of any age can join and they don’t need parental permission or to have a parent or guardian present.

 You can also join online here.